-Not able to attend the Toastmasters Leadership Institute (TLI) on Saturday July 7th?
+Not able to attend the Toastmasters Leadership Institute (TLI) ?
 Learn about make-up training opportunities across the Bay Area.

 Q. Where and when can I attend club officer training?

-- Toastmasters Leadership Institute (TLI) took place on Saturday July 7.
-If you weren’t able to attend, training is being scheduled on:
+- Toastmasters Leadership Institute (TLI) took place in Hayward and Santa Rosa in January 2019.
+If you weren’t able to attend, additional training dates are scheduled:

 Q. Who should attend?